 Famous salad Olivier has been coined by the chef Lucien Olivier in 1860s.
 Lucien has been not only a cook, but he also owned “Hermitage” restaurant at Trubnaya Square in Moscow.
 His restaurant could easily compete with any Parisian establishment.
 His crown dish was the famous salad nicknamed after him which recipe he kept in complete secrecy.
 After chefs passing story of his dish got surrounded by rumors and the recipe was considered lost.
 There were many attempts to find Olivier’s records, but nobody was able to do it.

 In 1904 few chefs have recovered the recipe based on their knowledge of main ingredients.
-The following ingredients were on the list: pressed caviar (0.25 lbs), two grouses, veal tongue, boiled crayfish – 25 pc, soy – 0.5 can, 2 cucumbers, green salad leafs – 0.5 lbs, assorted pickled vegetables – 0.5 can, capers – 0.25 lbs, 5 hard boiled eggs.
+The following ingredients were on the list: pressed caviar (0.25 lbs), two grouses, veal tongue, boiled crayfish – 25 pc, soy – 0.5 can, 2 cucumbers, green salad leaves – 0.5 lbs, assorted pickled vegetables – 0.5 can, capers – 0.25 lbs, 5 hard-boiled eggs.
 Sauce required French vinegar, two eggs and province olive oil (i.e. province mayo).

-Now this salad is prepared based on many different recipes.
+Now, this salad is prepared based on many recipes.

 For more Russian recipes, visit Russian Cuisine page.

 - 4 chicken thighs, cooked, no skin, very finely chopped (or other cooked bird meat)

 - 1 (15 ounces) can peas, drained

 - 3-4 small dill pickles, finely chopped

 - 3/4 cup mayonnaise